So you’re planning a Hawaiian vacation. You’ve settled on the island of Maui (aka the Valley Isle).

 If you want to stay at a 4-star resort that has pretty well every comfort, look no further than Westin Nanea Ocean Villas.

-Another one of the best West Maui resorts for families, it offers one-, two- and three-bedroom suites.
+It offers one-, two- and three-bedroom suites.
 They all of have super-comfy beds, HD televisions, terraces, open plan living space and luxury bathrooms.

 You can opt for an oceanfront suite which offers incredible views of the bright blue water every morning.